- $26 Billion Recovered Overall Verdicts & Settlements

 People in Arkansas who worked at sites known for exposure are at higher risk of developing asbestos-related diseases.
 Older construction sites, military bases, power plants, factories and schools are all higher-risk buildings.
 Those living near these sites can also be at higher risk of asbestos exposure.

 According to an EPA review, asbestos was known to be contained within destroyed buildings at Fort Chaffee.
-The EPA allowed the Fort Chaffee building to be demolished.
+The EPA approved the demolition of the Fort Chaffee building.
 The control method was new and hadn’t been tested or agency-approved.

 Sites Known for Asbestos Exposure

 Many workers and residents who became ill after exposure to asbestos at these sites have worked with Arkansas mesothelioma lawyers to file claims.
-Several companies that owned and operated these facilities have faced lawsuits in court.
+Several companies that owned and operated these facilities have faced lawsuits.

 W.R.
 Grace & Co. purchased the Zonolite brand vermiculite plant in North Little Rock in the 1960s.
 This facility processed asbestos-contaminated vermiculite from Montana’s infamous Libby Mine.